cli-kit/cli-define/README.md

 #### optional

-A `boolean` indicating that the argument is optional.
+A `boolean` indicating that the argument is optional, default is `true`.

 #### validator